Rocky Mountain Avalanche Krispie Bars

-Chewy and delicious, these peanut butter white chocolate Avalanche Krispie Bars are a copycat of the famous bars from Rocky Mountain Chocolate Factory.
-They’re even better than the original!
+These peanut butter white chocolate Avalanche Krispie Bars are chewy and tasty.
+They are similar to the famous treats from Rocky Mountain Chocolate Factory.
+Better than the original avalanche bark recipe!

-If you love peanut butter and chocolate, readers are obsessed with this Peanut Butter Fudge recipe.
+If you love peanut butter and chocolate, you will find that readers obsess over this Peanut Butter Fudge recipe.
 Perfect for holidays or year round!
 Or give this Peanut Butter Lasagna recipe a try soon.
-No bake and delicious!

 Thick square of avalanche rice krispie treats on wooden platter.